Document Type : Original Research Article

 Results: Two main themes affecting adherence emerged: 1) personal and family dynamics and 2) provision of health literacy.
 Personal and family dynamics included subthemes of perceptions of GDM, family support, roles and responsibilities, work-life imbalance, perceived control over self and family decisions, resource access, and prior diabetes exposure.
 Provision of health literacy emerged from two sub themes of the quality and adequacy of health literacy and challenges in communicating health information.

-Conclusion: This study underscores the significant impact of both personal and family dynamics as well as health literacy on therapeutic adherence.
+Conclusion: This study underscores the significant impact of both personal and family dynamics as well as health literacy on treatment adherence.
 Family factors, including perception of GDM, support, and responsibilities, greatly influence health management practices.
 Similarly, the quality of health literacy and effective communication of health information are critical for improving adherence.
 A holistic approach addressing both familial and systemic factors is essential to enhance treatment adherence and overall health outcomes for women with GDM.

 Keywords